- Location: Utah

 - Salt Lake City, UT 84130

-The disabled license plate may be personalized up to five characters and costs an additional $15 on top of any other applicable vehicle registration fees, plus $3 if the plate is issued by mail.
+The disabled license plate cost an additional $15 on top of any other applicable vehicle registration fees, plus $3 if the plate is issued by mail.
 There is no fee to renew this plate, though normal vehicle registration renewal fees will apply.

-Disabled person placards are free, and you may receive either two placards or one placard and a special license plate.
+Disabled person placards are free.
 Lost placards may be replaced free.
-Placards are issued either on a permanent basis (renewable free every two years; no doctor's certification needed) or on a temporary basis for up to six months.
+Placards are issued either on a permanent basis (renewable free every 2 years; no doctor's certification needed) or on a temporary basis for up to 6 months.
 They should be hung from the vehicle's rear-view mirror only while parked―not while driving.

 Remember that disabled plates and placards may be used only for vehicles transporting a qualified disabled person.
-If the disabled person is not in the car and you abuse the privilege by using the license plate or placard to park in a disabled spot or at a meter without paying, you could be fined a minimum of $125―much more than it would have cost to feed the meter or park in a regular spot a few paces away.
+If the disabled person is not in the car and you abuse the privilege by using the license plate or placard to park in a disabled spot or at a meter without paying, you could be fined.
 Anyone who witnesses such abuse may report it to law enforcement.

 Note that special plates or placards are not required to park in courtesy parking spaces that some Utah businesses reserve for expectant mothers.